City of Bowling Green / Warren County

 City of Bowling Green Stormwater Ordinance

 21-2.05 Post Construction Water Quality.

-g.
+d.
 Right of Entry.
-The City of Bowling Green and its agents shall have the right of entry to inspect, observe, test or perform any other related activity to the operation, maintenance, and function of the storm water infrastructure.
+The City and its agents shall have right of entry to inspect, observe, test or perform any related activity to the installation, operation, maintenance and function of the stormwater infrastructure.

 The O&M Plan for a site with privately maintained BMPs contains the following elements:

 1. An Inspection and Maintenance Agreement signed by the developer or BMP owner.
 This agreement states that the owner is responsible for maintaining the BMP perpetually and performing inspections.

 2. A BMP location map clearly indicating the locations of all stormwater BMPs, drainage easements, access easements, roadways, and stormwater system components as they relate to the stormwater BMPs.

 3. Schematics for each BMP.
 The schematics should be detailed enough to allow for future inspections of the BMP(s) and stormwater system.
 If more than one BMP is on the project site, schematics of each BMP must be provided.